At-Home Covid-19 Tests Are Here, But Can You Trust Them?

 Another issue is the quality of the instructions.
 “I think that people can do these things if you give them really good instructions,” says Dr. Linnes.

 At-home Covid-19 tests have pluses and minuses

-Both the Everlywell and Nurx tests are actually at-home collection tests.
-This means you get a kit that contains everything you need to get a nasopharyngeal (back of the throat and nose) swab.
+Both the Everlywell and Pixel tests are at-home collection tests.
+This means you get a kit that contains everything you need to get a nasopharyngeal swab.
 You are responsible for doing the actual swab and sending it off to the lab.
 The lab will do the testing and get the results, often within 48 hours.

 The collection method is a concern for some experts.
 On the podcast, Sawbones: A Marital Tour of Misguided Medicine, Sydnee McElroy, MD, said the main problem was the consumer’s ability—or inability—to collect an adequate sample on their own.
 “It’s not something you as a lay consumer at home would necessarily be skilled at doing,” she said in the podcast.
 “It’s difficult for me to swab myself and I know how to do this.
 I’ve been trained.”
 That would throw into doubt the validity of any results.
 “If you don’t get a decent sample because it is so uncomfortable then you’re going to get a false negative result and then you might think you don’t have it when you do, which is bad.”

 A false negative result, says Dr. Long, “could lead to individuals who have Covid-19 disease thinking they are ‘safe’ and then moving into the community and potentially infecting others, continuing the spread of this disease.”
 Dr. Long adds that it may be difficult to gauge reliability of at-home Covid-19 tests if a lot of products are coming onto the market at the same time.